Europe, young talent and the future of work: Employability in the face of technological disruption

 The 2017 Global Talent Competitiveness Index, published by INSEAD and The Adecco Group, shows that countries and cities that invest in effective talent strategies successfully tackle unemployment.
 Close collaboration between public and private partners and investment in innovative education is essential to foster talent.
 Stakeholders should ensure implementation of project based and experiential learning, while developing apprenticeships and internships that meet high quality standards and keep ahead of advances in technology.

-EURACTIV invites you to this workshop to explore the future of quality training for young people and discuss issues such as:
+EURACTIV organised this workshop to explore the future of quality training for young people and discuss issues such as:

 - What are the main obstacles for young people in entering the job market?
 How can they gain the necessary skills and access quality training?